 Algorithms and sequences of moves to solve the Rubik’s Cube were developed shortly after its debut.
 And they have only gotten faster and simpler over time.
 Without learning one of these methods, solving a Cube is basically impossible for anyone that is not an expert in group theory nor possesses A Beautiful Mind-level of pattern recognition.

 Parallel with DataOps: As outlined above, today’s enterprise data architectures are complex and ever-changing due to new business requirements, new data sources, the changing shape of your data, etc. Without a concrete, well-thought-out DataOps strategy, even the best data engineers will be stuck in exhausting daily firefights.
-Your business’s data performance and reliability will suffer, along with your business agility, while your data costs will spiral.
+Your business’s data performance and data reliability will suffer, along with your business agility, while your data costs will spiral.

 Some businesses think they have found the cheat code to DataOps.
 Some completely outsource management of their data platforms to a third-party provider.
 Others try to migrate all of their legacy data repositories and data warehouses to a single, modern cloud-native solution that claims to be fully-automated and require zero administration.